neonbjb/tortoise-tts/README.md

 See [this page](http://nonint.com/static/tortoise_v2_examples.html) for a large list of example outputs.

 A cool application of Tortoise + GPT-3 (not affiliated with this repository): https://twitter.com/lexman_ai.
-Unfortunately, this proejct seems no longer to be active.
+Unfortunately, this project seems no longer to be active.

 ## Usage guide